Surgery

 Surgery to diagnose and stage cancer

-For most cancers, abnormal tissue must be removed and examined to make a diagnosis and find out whether the cancer has spread.
+For most cancers, abnormal tissue must be removed and examined to make a diagnosis, find out how large the cancer is, and whether it has spread to other parts of the body.
 This process is called staging.
-Staging can help the doctor recommend the best treatment for you.
-Some cancers are also given a grade, which describes how abnormal the cancer cells are and how fast they are growing.
+Staging can help the doctor work out the likely outcome of your cancer (prognosis) and recommend the best treatment for you.

-A biopsy is sometimes done in the doctor’s rooms, but it may also be done in an operating theatre in hospital as day surgery.
+A biopsy is sometimes done in the doctor’s rooms, but it may also be done at a radiology practice, in hospital, or as day surgery.
+It is often done using an ultrasound or CT scan to guide the needle to the correct place.

 Types of biopsy